 Men are more commonly affected by actinic keratosis than women, as they work outdoors more often (e.g. construction industry, road construction and landscape gardening, agricultural sector) and are thus more exposed to the sun.
 However, people with light skin are also among those at risk as they have less natural protection from the sun.
 People whose immune system is permanently impaired (e.g. due to medication after an organ transplant) are also at particular risk.
 Finally, viruses belonging to the group of human papillomaviruses (HPV) can also favour the development of actinic keratosis.

 While actinic keratosis mainly occurred above the age of 50 in the past, younger people are also affected today as leisure activities have changed and solaria are visited more frequently.

 Options for treatment

 Actinic keratosis can usually be treated without producing any scarring and generally also as an outpatient procedure.
-The choice of treatment method depends on the size, depth and location of the affected area of skin and on the age and health status of the patient.
+The choice of treatment method depends on the size, depth and location of the affected area of skin, age and health status of the patient.
 Smaller, isolated areas of skin that are affected can, for example, be removed surgically or treated with liquid nitrogen (cryotherapy).
 Freezing kills the superficial skin cells in a targeted fashion, which are subsequently replaced by healthy skin cells.
 A caustic solution can also be applied to small changes, thereby removing them.

 Finally, lasers or chemical peeling, as well as devices that abrade the affected areas of skin, can also be used to treat actinic keratosis.